lttng/lttng-docs/contents/getting-started/tracing-your-own-user-application.md

 </pre>

 Go back to the running `hello` application and press Enter.
-All `tracepoint()` calls will be executed and the program will finally exit.
+All `tracepoint()` calls are executed and the program finally exits.

 Stop tracing: